 Prince Leif of Leonster

-- Accidental Hero: His quests to free all Thracia only begins because of him getting fed up with Raydrik's pursuit of him.
+- Accidental Hero: His quest to free all Thracia only begins because of him getting fed up with Raydrik's pursuit of him.

-- Always Someone Better: The manga adaptation has Leif develop something of an inferiority complex toward his older cousin Seliph, whom he views as more powerful, wiser, and is generally very impressed by.
+- Always Someone Better: The manga adaptation has Leif develop something of an inferiority complex towards his older cousin Seliph, whom he views as more powerful, wiser, and is generally very impressed by.

 - Ascended Extra: In Fire Emblem: Genealogy of the Holy War, he was just another second-generation child unit, albeit one with a familial relation to the main character.
-Thracia turned him into a Hero of Another Story.
+This game turns him into a Hero of Another Story.

-- Can't Catch Up: He is brought down by both his mediocre base stats, and relatively low stats growth.
-And it is really easy to get him to level 20 thanks to the limited amount of units in the early stages, and his late arrival promotion bonus is mediocre.
+- Can't Catch Up: He is brought down by both his mediocre base stats and relatively low growths.
+Its really easy to get him to level 20 thanks to the limited amount of units in the earlier maps, and his late arrival promotion bonus is mediocre.
 On the flip side, he provides support bonuses to a lot of members in the army, gets some nice support bonuses of his own from Nanna, and he's immune to getting fatigued.

-- Disc-One Nuke: If you give him the shield, life, and speed rings that you acquired during the first three chapters, Leif will become the strongest unit in the team during Manster, and is essentially a Crutch Character in his own right, thanks to the Res hitting Light Sword, and is a capable unit up until his promotion.
+- Disc-One Nuke: If you give him the Shield, Life, and Speed rings that you acquired during the first three chapters, Leif will become the strongest unit in the team during Manster, and is essentially a Crutch Character in his own right, thanks to the Resistance-hitting Light Sword, and is a capable unit up until his promotion.
 This is quite a solid investment, since you don't have access to your Crutch Character (except Eyvel for a very short time) and Manster is arguably the toughest part of the game.

 - Heroic Self-Deprecation: Has some self-worth problems, which are understandable considering his backstory and lack of major holy blood.

-- It's Personal with the Dragon: He loathes and wants to fight and kill Raydrik, not Veld, as he is unaware of the latter involvement into the game's plot.
+- It's Personal with the Dragon: He loathes and wants to fight and kill Raydrik, not Veld, as he is unaware of the latter's involvement into the game's plot.

 - Jack-of-All-Stats: If not trained with scrolls.